tiy-curtissimo/learning-angularjs-with-timely/06-creating-a-simple-component.md

 When you refresh the page, you see nothing has changed visually.
 That's what you expected.
-But, then, you open the developer tools in your browser and smile when you see that Angular has inserted the contents of your component's HTML.
+But, then, you open the developer tools in your browser and smile when you see that AngularJS has inserted the contents of your component's HTML.

 ![timely - component in inspector](https://tiy-corp-train.github.io/newline-media/learning-angularjs-with-timely/component-in-inspector.png)